The mission of the music department of Dordt is:

 - Performance opportunities are both in number and in range far beyond other colleges our size; more than 20 percent of the Dordt student body is engaged in music.

-- The music faculty, both full-time and adjunct, is characterized by high professional quality and strong commitment to the mission of Dordt College.
+- The music faculty, both full-time and adjunct, is characterized by high professional quality and strong commitment to the mission of Dordt University.

 - The music program enjoys outstanding facilities; our concert hall is frequently commended by guest artists.